 This was the 23rd year of the festival, and the weather held out which was great, particularly for the walkers that came from place like Finland, Belgium, Netherlands and other northern hemisphere countries that are just getting through their winter.
 The international walkers always appreciate the Mayoral welcome and powhiri from Te Arawa on the Friday evening and this created the right atmosphere for the walks on Saturday and Sunday.
 The local walkers really enjoy the event and the opportunity to meet international walkers and over the years some great friendships have come from the festival.
 The next two years will be important as these will be the 24th and 25th years of the event and we are expecting a lot of interest.
 This year we created medals for all participants who walk for both days and some of our walkers have been involved in the event for over 20 years.

-Just a brief note to advise that the next Rotorua Walking Festival (New Zealand) will be held on Saturday 19 and Sunday 20 March in 2017.
+Just a brief note to advise that the next Rotorua Walking Festival (New Zealand) will be held on Saturday 18 and Sunday 19 March in 2017.
+This will be the 24th year of the festival.

 The link for the pictorial history of the Rotorua Walking Festival is on our page of IML’s website -